 As an agency of the Province, the Loan Board does not maintain its own capital.
-Operations are funded by contributions from the General Revenue Fund.
+Operations are funded by capital contributions from the Province.

-3 Summary of significant accounting policies
+3 Significant accounting policies

 These financial statements have been prepared in accordance with Canadian public sector accounting standards ("PSAS").